 Prospective students are encouraged to visit The College to meet faculty and students and to visit classes prior to making their decision.
-Members of the admissions staff are available throughout the year.
+Members of the admission staff are available throughout the year.
 Office hours are from 8:00 a.m. to 5:00 p.m. on weekdays or by appointment on weekends.
 Students are invited to be guests of The College for meals and lodging during their visits.
 Arrangements should be made by contacting the Office of Admissions at least a week in advance of a proposed visit.
-Special events at The College, hosted by the Office of Admissions, give prospective students a chance to meet faculty, students and staff, and learn more about Ottawa University, the admissions process and financial aid.
-When a campus visit is not possible, visits by our admissions counselors can be arranged at the student's home, school or church.
+Special events at The College, hosted by the Office of Admissions, give prospective students a chance to meet faculty, students and staff, and learn more about Ottawa University, the admission process and financial aid.
+When a campus visit is not possible, visits by our admission counselors can be arranged at the student's home, school or church.

 Ottawa University maintains a flexible admission policy for adult learners based on adult learning theory and practice.
 The admission process begins with an interview between the prospective student and the faculty advisor.
 Consideration is given to career/work experience, academic experience and other life experiences.
-In short, Ottawa University believes that recent achievement and the motivation to learn are more reliable indicators of academic success for adult learners than high school records or college classes taken many years ago.
+In short, Ottawa University believes that recent achievement and the motivation to learn are more reliable indicators of academic success for adult learners than high school records or college courses taken many years ago.
 Consequently, standardized testing is not required for admission.
-In other words, the student and faculty advisor make up the admissions committee.
+In other words, the student and faculty advisor make up the admission committee.
 In addition to the interview, each applicant must submit the following information for admission:

-- Completed application form. - Application fee. - Official documentation of high school or GED completion. - Official transcripts from all previous colleges and universities attended.
-Students can be admitted conditionally with unofficial copies of transcripts.
+- " Completed application form. - " Application fee. - " Documentation/verification of high school of GED completion if the student has no college transfer credit. - " Official transcripts from all previous colleges and universities attended